-We are confident that this important initiative that can shed some new light on the rapidly changing cybersecuirty environment, and help guide desired solutions.
+We are confident that this important initiative can shed new light on the rapidly changing cybersecuirty environment, and help guide desired solutions.

 Jean-Guy Rens is an information-technologies consultant specializing in public policy analysis and marketing assistance for the introduction of new products and services.
 Mr. Rens has produced several independent studies on the information-technologies market in Canadian and Quebec markets.
 He has also conducted several studies on both robotics and cybersecurity for the Canadian Advanced Technology Alliance (CATAAlliance): the Canadian Advanced Security Industry and the Advanced manufacturing sector.

 On the international scene, Mr. Rens worked in Tunisia, Senegal and Morocco where he is currently conducting the first study on cybersecurity for the main association of cybersecurity users (AUSIM).
 Earlier, Mr. Rens had helped France Telecom to get prepared for the advent of competition (Local rates in Canada and Universal service and cross-subsidization in Canada).